tonyedwardspz/tonyedwardspz/_posts/2023/2023-01-11-forgive-me-for-my-synapses.md

 You're the way that your neurons are linked
 I bet if you don't let it get a little better
 It will get a lot worse
-All you gotta do is open up and think
+All you gotta do is open up and. . .

 Song lyrics to [Forgive me for my synapses](https://www.youtube.com/watch?v=qP2oVKL3ydQ) by [Eyedea & Abilities](https://en.wikipedia.org/wiki/Eyedea_%26_Abilities).